Fischer projection: Chirality

 Chiral molecules can be described as ones with a set of stereoisomers or left and right-handed enantiomers.
-As defined by Lord Kelvin, a molecule has chirality “if its image in a plane mirror, ideally realized, cannot be brought to coincide with itself.”
-In other words, a chiral molecule is asymmetrical in the sense that it's mirror image will not be an exact copy of itself.
+As defined by Lord Kelvin, a molecule has chirality "if its image in a plane mirror, ideally realized, cannot be brought to coincide with itself."
+In other words, a chiral molecule is asymmetrical in the sense that its mirror image will not be an exact copy of itself.
 Chirality is key to understand in many fields such as drug development as one enantiomer of a drug may cause severe adverse effects while the other provides relief from an ailment.
 This is significant in terms of Fischer Projections as chirality is an important factor to consider when both drawing and reading them.
 A great benefit of the model is the ability to interpret chirality with ease based on the orientation of the substituents.
 Slight changes in the formatting of these models can cause the stereochemistry to be interpreted differently thereby meaning that the molecule has been depicted incorrectly.
 Fischer Projections provide aid in visualizing chirality as well as where substituents are oriented within space which is why their application can be useful to many.